Relative Arbitrage Opportunities in an Extended Mean Field System: Mean Field Games of relative arbitrage optimization

-Assuming that all controls $\pi^{j}$ for $j \neq \ell$ are chosen, player $i$ will choose the optimal strategies.
-We look for the fixed point of the best response function, i.e., the Markovian control $\pi^{\ell \star}$ of player $i$ that minimizes $J(\pi^{\ell}, \pi^{-\ell \star})$ over Markovian controls $\pi^{\ell}$.
-We have observed that it is unlikely to obtain a tractable equilibrium from an $N$-player game, especially when $N$ is large.
-The rationale is that when $N$ is large, the change of strategies of an individual player has nearly no influence of the mean field interaction term and thus the interacting system can be decoupled into numerous independent dynamics that behave in the similar way so that we can choose one representative player to study the optimization of the entire system.
-For this reason, we expect the MFG framework to be more tractable than $N$-player games.
+{The group of competitive investors seeks to optimize their wealth in the coupled market system of capitalization and trading volume of each stock.
+The market movement is affected by the group of investors and vice versa.
+This motivates us to formulate and solve the problem as a stochastic game.
+That is, we look for the fixed point of the best response function, the Markovian control $\pi^{\ell \star}$ of player $i$ that minimizes $J(\pi^{\ell}, \pi^{-\ell \star})$ over Markovian controls $\pi^{\ell}$ with given strategies $\pi^{-\ell \star}$ of the rest of the players.
+We have observed in \cite{ichiba2020relative} that it is unlikely to obtain a tractable equilibrium from an $N$-player game, especially when $N$ is large.
+Ideally, when $N$ approaches infinity, the change of strategies of an individual player has nearly no influence of the mean field interaction term and thus the interacting system can be decoupled into a system of numerous independent investors (players) that behave in a similar way.
+Then, we can choose one representative player to study the optimization of the entire system. } { In this section, we first consider the ideal case in mean field game setup to focus on the optimization of one representative player.
+We investigate in the next section whether mean field game is a reasonable approximation when we only have finite players in reality.}